-Your 5 years 7 months old child is able to control his emotions better than a year ago.
-Tantrums should have disappeared by now, but your child might still cry or whine when he wants something.
+Your 5 years 7 months old child is able to control his/her emotions better than a year ago.
+Tantrums should have disappeared by now, but your child might still cry or whine when he/she wants something.

-He is very friendly in general, even speaking to people he doesn't know.
-This is why it's important to talk your little one about "stranger danger" and how he should never speak to strangers.
+He/she is very friendly in general, even speaking to strangers.
+This is why it's important to talk your little one about "stranger danger" and how he/she should never speak to strangers.

-You might notice the following characteristics of your child's social and emotional development this month:
+You might notice the following characteristics in your child's social and emotional development this month:

-- He will show more independence, wanting to do many things on his own
+- He/she will show more independence, wanting to do many things alone.

-- He will verbalise his emotions, rather than display them through physical actions
+- He/she will verbalise emotions, rather than display them through physical actions.

-- Will generally be helpful around the house, wanting to please you
+- Your kid will generally be helpful around the house, wanting to please you.

 - If your child does something wrong, avoid harsh punishments.
 Instead, talk to him about the behaviour in question, explain why it was unacceptable, and dole out age-appropriate consequences.